 The academic performance of students in any subject serves as an important indicator of the quality and effectiveness of teaching and learning which in turn can be used as an index to determine the extent to which educational objectives in the intended subject are being attained (Adesoji, Amilani & Dada, 2017).
 Chemistry, being the central science, derives its reputation as a difficult subject primarily from its dominant problem-solving nature.
 Furthermore, the subject being a physical science course involves problem solving (Ogunleye, 2009).
-Because of its complex nature and also that it is a conceptually difficult subject in the school curriculum, it becomes critically important for chemistry educators to be aware of the difficulties students encounter as they learn the subject so that appropriate measures can be taken to address these difficulties (Gegios, Salta & Koinis, 2017).
+Because of its complex nature and also that it is a conceptually difficult subject in the school curriculum, it becomes critically important for chemistry educators to be aware of the difficulties students encounter as they learn the subject so that appropriate measures can be taken to address these difficulties (Gegios, Salta & Koinis 2017).

 One of the key competences regarded as critical in science and chemistry education is the ability to solve chemical problems.
 An important areas in chemistry teaching and learning which possess a lot of challenges to students is stoichiometry problem solving (Kimberlin & Yezierski, 2016).
+Earlier studies by Sanger (2005) as well as Mulford (2002) have revealed the sources of these difficulties as caused by misconceptions students have regarding the concept of limiting reactants, balanced equations, stoichiometric ratios and confusions regarding subscripts and coefficients.
+Furthermore BouJaoude & Barakat (2000) consider stoichiometry as an abstract and difficult topic to teach as well as the teaching of stoichiometric calculations as challenging.

-1Mandina, Shadreck works at Department of Applied Education, Midlands State University, Zimbabwe.
-Email: <smandinas@gmail.com>
+1Mandina Shadreck is lecturer at the Department of Applied Education, Midlands State University, Zimbabwe

-2Ochonogor, Chukunoye Enunuwe works at Cape Peninsula University of Technology, Cape Town, South Africa.
-Email: enunuwechuks@gmail.com
+2Ochonogor Chukunoye Enunuwe is professor at the Cape Peninsula University of Technology, Cape Town, South Africa